 What does a systems architect do, and why are they essential for startups and large organizations alike?
-A systems architect designs and maintains a company’s IT infrastructure to ensure it aligns with business objectives, scales with growth, and remains secure.
-This article dives into the role, responsibilities, skills, and salary expectations for systems architects, and why they’re invaluable, especially for startups.
+A systems architect designs and maintains a company's IT infrastructure to ensure it aligns with business objectives, scales with growth, and remains secure.
+This article dives into the systems architect role, responsibilities, skills, and salary expectations, and why they're invaluable, especially for startups.

 Key Takeaways